Cover Letters

 5. Match formality level to the organization

-6. When in doubt, use "Dear Hiring Manager" - it's always safe
+6. When in doubt, use "Dear Hiring Manager" it is always safe

-7. Consider using our Cover Letter Generator for guaranteed professional results
+7. Consider using a cover letter generator for guaranteed professional results